 Cyber threat intelligence (CTI) is a branch of cybersecurity related to the collection and analysis of information about potential attacks currently targeting the organization.
 It is a proactive security measure that an organization implements to prevent data breaches, and thus prevent further consequences.
-The main purpose of CTI is to provide in-depth information on the threats that pose a greater risk to the organization’s infrastructure.
+The main purpose of Cyber Threat Intelligence is to provide in-depth information on the threats that pose a greater risk to the organization’s infrastructure.
 Simultaneously, it also guides the management on preventative measures to protect the business from potential attacks.
-The information given by the CTI team is used to identify, prepare, and prevent cyber threats that can make data vulnerable.
-It provides the ability to develop a targeted defense against targeted threats and the understanding to use the right cyber threat tools and solutions to protect your business.
+The information given by the Cyber Threat Intelligence team is used to identify, prepare, and prevent cyber threats that can make data vulnerable.
+It provides the ability to develop a targeted defense against targeted threats and the understanding to use the right cyber threat modeling tools and solutions to protect your business.

-TI collects raw information on external and upcoming threat actors from various sources.
+Threat Intelligence collects raw information on external and upcoming threat actors from various sources.
 The data gathered are analyzed and filtered to prepare management reports that are beneficial to automated security control solutions.
-The crucial purpose of TI is to feed organizations with the risks associated with advanced persistent threats as well as zero-day threats.
+The crucial purpose of Threat Intelligence is to feed organizations with the risks associated with advanced persistent threats as well as zero-day threats.
 The challenges that cybersecurity teams of organizations are facing are:

 - Devious threat actors: Persistent and devious threat actors are flooding data, which are full of extraneous information across various security systems, that are unconnected due to a shortage of skilled professionals.

 - Threat data feeds: Even though organizations are trying to incorporate threat data feeds into their network, in reality, they have no clear understanding of how to manage the extra data.
 This extra data adds burden to analysts who may have no proper tools to analyze the significance of data.